jonathanklee/Logtif/README.md

 # Logtif

-Logtif is a small library that can help you during your exploratory tests.
+Logtif is a small library that can help you during exploratory tests.

-Indeed, you are not always in front of your computer and connected to adb looking at your logcat.
+You are not always in front of your computer and connected to adb looking at your logcat.

 That's where Logtif enters the party.